+(2) The FFSSR will be considered available when calculating the Firm Fuel Supply Service Hourly Rolling Equivalent Availability Factor:

+(a) During each non-FFSS deployment hour for which the FFSSR shows available in its Availability Plan;

+(b) During any successful FFSS deployment of the FFSSR in which the FFSSR shows available in its Availability Plan; and

+(c) If the reserved fuel was exhausted during an FFSS deployment, during the period when reserved fuel for FFSS is being restocked following an instruction or approval from ERCOT to do so.

-(2) The FFSSR will be considered available when calculating the Firm Fuel Supply Service Hourly Rolling Equivalent Availability Factor during any successful FFSS deployment and during the period defined in the FFSS request for proposal (RFP) to restore FFSS capability following the instruction from ERCOT.
-In the event ERCOT does not issue an instruction or approval to restore FFSS capability, the FFSSR shall be considered to be available.
+(d) Additionally, in the event the FFSSR has consumed all the fuel reserved to provide FFSS and ERCOT does not issue an instruction or approval to restore FFSS capability, the FFSSR shall be considered to be available for Settlement purposes for the remainder of the FFSS obligation period in progress.